ryanpetris/aur-builder/README.md

 aur-builder import --source arch --package tailscale # imports the yay package from the official arch repository
 ```

+> [!NOTE]
-Note that the package name is really the `pkgbase`, thus you should use the base package name for any packages that contain multiple packages.
+> The package name is really the `pkgbase`, thus you should use the base package name for any packages that contain multiple packages.

 ### Update